 Many children begin piano between ages 4 and 6.
 This is when they start developing:

-The ability to recognize simple patterns and rhythms
+- The ability to recognise simple patterns and rhythms

-If your child shows curiosity—like tapping tunes on a keyboard or singing along to melodies—this is often a sign they’re ready to start.
+If your child shows curiosity — like tapping tunes on a keyboard or singing along to melodies — this is often a sign they are ready to start.

 Best Age to Start Violin Lessons